 The burden of high blood pressure in the United States is striking.
 According to the American Heart Association (AHA), 78,862 deaths in the United States in 2015 were due primarily to high blood pressure, and the number of deaths attributable to hypertension rose 37.5 percent from 2005 to 2015.
 Furthermore,

 Tag: vision problems

 You’ve probably had a blood pressure reading dozens or maybe hundreds of times in your life.
 Unless you get a result that gives a nurse or doctor pause, you may not think much about those numbers.
-Or maybe you’ve wondered, “What is high blood pressure?”—and wondered what it really means
+Or maybe you’ve wondered, “What is high blood pressure, and what does it reveal

-Do you keep losing your keys, or forgetting names of people you just met?
+Do you keep losing your keys, forgetting where you parked your car, or drawing a blank on names of people you just met?
 Maybe you can’t remember where you left your wallet more often than you’d care to admit.
 Such lapses of memory tend to get people of a certain

 We sometimes associate hip problems with elderly adults—women more often than men—who have fallen and suffered a fractured hip.
 But middle-aged and not-yet-elderly individuals can have a variety of hip problems in addition to fractures.
 The type of injury or condition affects symptoms as well as treatment.
 With luck, the

 The formula to determine the probability of a hip fracture is as simple as it is accurate: Age + weakened bones + a fall = hip fracture.
 And 75 percent of falls are experienced by women.